Doctoral Internship in Health Service Psychology 2022-2023

-Applicants should have previous, well-documented, supervised counseling experience, and should be prepared to work with clients presenting with moderate psychopathology and a wide range of clinical diagnoses (e.g., anxiety and mood disorders, relational and identity concerns, trauma symptoms, substance abuse, body image concerns and eating disorders, and personality disorder traits).
+Applicants should have previous, well-documented, supervised counseling and crisis intervention experience and should be prepared to work with clients presenting with moderate psychopathology and a wide range of clinical diagnoses (e.g., anxiety and mood disorders, relational and identity concerns, trauma symptoms, substance abuse, body image concerns and eating disorders, and personality disorder traits).

 Our internship uses the AAPI online process, which is part of the APPIC Internship Matching Program.
 Please download the APPIC Match Policy and the Matching Program information.
-Applicants must obtain an Applicant Agreement Package from the above site and register for the Matching Program in order to be eligible for a match to our program.
-The application deadline is midnight PST on November 6, 2017.
+Applicants must obtain an Applicant Agreement Package from the above site and register for the Matching Program to be eligible for a match to our program.
+The application deadline is midnight EST on Sunday, November 7, 2021.

 The application requires three recommendation letters from those familiar with your recent professional development.
-At least two of these letters must be from recent direct therapy supervisors who are familiar with your counseling and therapy practice.
-These should thoroughly address your clinical/counseling abilities and needs.
+At least two of these letters must be from recent clinical supervisors who are familiar with your therapy practice and can speak to your clinical/counseling abilities and needs.

-All interviews will be conducted by telephone.
-We will inform applicants of their interview status by December 14, 2017.
-Interviews are generally scheduled from mid-December through mid-January.
+All interviews will be conducted via Zoom.
+We will inform applicants of their interview status by December 10, 2021, and hold the interviews during the first half of January 2022.

 We conduct pre-employment screening for doctoral interns who match at our site.
 This involves completion of criminal background checks within the state of Washington and nationwide.

 Intern applicants who match for the doctoral internship at CAPS will be subject to a pre-employment background check as a condition of employment.
-Background checks will be conducted following the APPIC Match, and offers will be contingent upon successfully completing the background check.
+Background checks will be done following the APPIC Match and offers will be contingent upon successful completion of the background check.